Shohei Ohtani agrees to record $700 million, 10-year contract with Dodgers – KION546

 There was no immediate comment by the Dodgers.
 Ohtani has not spoken with reporters since Aug.
 9.

 “I apologize for taking so long to come to a decision,” Ohtani said in an English-language statement on Instagram.
-“I would like to express my sincere gratitude to everyone involved with the Angels organization and the fans who have supported me over the past six years, as well as to everyone involved with each team that was part of this negotiation process.”
+“I would like to express my sincere gratitude to everyone involved with the Angels organization and the fans who have supported me over the past six years, as well as to everyone involved with each team that was part of this negotiation process.
+Especially to the Angels fans who supported me through all the ups and downs, your guys’ support and cheer meant the world to me.
+The six years I spent with the Angels will remain etched in my heart forever.”

 Ohtani’s decision came six years and one day after he first agreed to his deal with Angels.

 Ohtani has redefined modern baseball since he chose the Angels as his first major league team.
-Nobody has come close to matching his achievements at the plate and on the mound, becoming one of the majors’ elite players in both roles when healthy.
-Along the way, he has become one of the most marketable athletes in the world, a force when it comes to ticket sales, TV ratings and sponsorship revenue.
+Nobody has come close to matching his simultaneous achievements at the plate and on the mound, becoming one of the majors’ elite players in both roles whenever healthy.
+Along the way, he’s become one of the most marketable athletes in the world, sure to boost ticket sales, TV ratings and sponsorship revenues wherever he goes.

 He was a unanimous AL MVP in 2021 and 2023 — he finished second in 2022 — winning this year despite injuring his elbow in late August and an oblique muscle in early September.